Weffe/NigelThornberry-Bot/README.md

 This bot is ran using a CRON job on a [aws](https://aws.amazon.com/) server.

 Link for the reddit account the bot is ran on: https://www.reddit.com/user/NigelThornberry-Bot

+UPDATE: After a year of use I have decided to retire this bot.